 From there we walk through the old town, passing the oldest Baroque church in Vilnius, named after the city’s patron saint, Casimir.
 Exquisitely beautiful, it was ironically used by the Soviets as a museum of atheism.
 Numerous Orthodox Churches scattered throughout the city testify to a strong eastern cultural heritage.
 We also pass the oldest surviving church in Vilnius, the Gothic St Nicholas’, built by German merchants before Lithuania’s conversion to Catholicism, and explore Vilnius’ civic buildings including the Town Hall, a stately baroque edifice that was designed by Stuoka Gucevicius, architect of the Vilnius Cathedral, after the 16th-century original was destroyed by fire.

 After lunch we explore Vilnius’ beautiful Bernadine churches.
 Napoleon was so entranced by the intricate beauty of the Gothic Church of St Anne, whose graceful western façade is patterned with 33 varieties of brick, that he wanted the entire church shipped back to Paris.
 Nearby stands the 15th-century Bernadine Monastery, gutted during the Soviet period and now painstakingly being restored.
 The remainder of the afternoon will be at leisure.
-You may wish to visit the State Jewish Museum Holocaust Centre or the The Museum of Genocide Victims Museum (KGB).
+You may wish to visit the State Jewish Museum Holocaust Centre or the Museum of Genocide Victims (in the former KGB building).
 (Overnight Vilnius) B

 Kaunas, Lithuania - 2 nights